uziff/Discord-Token-Gen/readme.md

 Simple, automated, and built for testing and learning.

 > ⚠️ This project is for **educational purposes only**
 > CAPTCHA and email verification must be done manually.
+(Updated Now Auto)

 ---